-Young kids love the tactility of mud, and chances are your preschooler has already gotten into his fair share of mud adventures.
-Why not join in the fun (and make it educational while you're at it)?
-Make mud bricks with your child and teach him about this important building material and the ancient cultures that used it.
-Encourage your child to imagine what it was like building with bricks in ancient Egypt or Rome, and maybe even build a pyramid!
-This activity is especially good for kinesthetic learners who benefit from hands-on projects.
+Young kids love the tactility of mud, and chances are your preschooler has already had his fair share of mud adventures.
+For this activity, learning measurements is the focus.
+Making mini mud bricks will also introduce your child to fractions.
+Encourage your kid to imagine what it was like building with bricks in ancient Egypt or Rome, and maybe even build a pyramid!
+This activity is especially useful for kinesthetic learners who benefit from hands-on projects.

 What You Need:

 - 1 cup dirt or sand

 - 2/3 cup water

 - Let your child measure the correct amount of dirt into a measuring cup.

 - Help him carefully pour it into the bowl.

 - Next, let him measure out the correct amount of water into a measuring cup.